lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 The job of the ViewController as PresenterOutput is to display the child scenes.

 In a custom Router, the ViewController is responsible for initiating the display of the child ViewController by calling `performSegue(withIdentifier:sender:)`.
-Here is an example of the ViewController initiating a Segue to display an EditView:
+Here, the ViewController initiates a Segue to display an *EditView*:

 ```swift
 private enum Segue: String {